shenbinqian/homo_gen/README.md

 # Automatic Generation of Chinese Homophone Words

-This repository contains the code and data to generate Chinese homophone words to probe machine translation evaluation systems for our paper **Automatically Generating Chinese Homophone Words to Probe Machine Translation Estimation Systems** accepted by the 10th Workshop on Noisy and User-generated Text (W-NUT) at NAACL 2025.
-Our paper will be released soon.
+This repository contains the code and data to generate Chinese homophone words to probe machine translation evaluation systems for our paper [Automatically Generating Chinese Homophone Words to Probe Machine Translation Estimation Systems](https://arxiv.org/abs/2503.16158) accepted by the 10th Workshop on Noisy and User-generated Text (W-NUT) at NAACL 2025.
+Our method using self-information achieves much higher correlation with human preferences than an existing method proposed by Hiruncharoenvate et al. (2015).
+These generated homophone words can be used for censorship avoidance or as what we show, creating data perturbations to probe the robustness of MT or MT evaluation systems.

 ## Installation